zzhasanzz/redrick_routinson/README.md

  npm run dev
 ```
 <p>
-then open the backend folder and run the app.py by running this command
+then open another terminal at the backend folder and to run the app.py by running this command
 </p>

 ```